xiahualiu/docker-web/blog/content/blog/2024-04-18-nginx-certbot-docker.md

 ### Troubleshooting

 #### Firewall issues
-If you didn't see the 403 page, or it shows there is no connection, this usually indicates some firewall issues, if you are using cloud providers such as Google Cloud Platform, AWS, Oracle Cloud, make sure you have enabled the `80` and `443` ports in the Virtual Cloud Network section and also enable `80` and `443` on your instance, depending on what firewall application you have on your instance, it may be `iptables`:
+If you didn't see the 403 page, or it shows there is no connection to the host, this usually indicates some firewall issues.
+If you are using cloud providers such as Google Cloud Platform, AWS, Oracle Cloud, make sure you have enabled the `80` and `443` ports in the Virtual Network section on the control panel; also you need to enable `80` and `443` in OS, depending on the firewall application you have, it may be `iptables`:

 First check if `iptables` already allows 80 and 443: